 Ag Pesticide Containers

 American Avenue Disposal Site accepts triple-rinsed containers.
-Call American Avenue Disposal Site at (559) 600-4259 for rules and disposal charges.
+Call American Avenue Disposal Site at (559) 600-4259 for rules, dates accepted, and disposal charges.

 Appliances – Major